bell-kevin/factorialCalc/README.md

-If you are a contributor who personally has already quit using GitHub, please [email me](bellKevin.me) for how to send us contributions without using GitHub directly
+If you are a contributor who personally has already quit using GitHub, please [email me](bellKevin.me) for how to send us contributions without using GitHub directly.

 Any use of this project's code by GitHub Copilot, past or present, is done without our permission.
-We do not consent to GitHub's use of this project's code in Copilot
+We do not consent to GitHub's use of this project's code in Copilot.

 ![Logo of the GiveUpGitHub campaign](https://sfconservancy.org/img/GiveUpGitHub.png)